precice/precice.github.io/pages/docs/installation/installation-linking.md

 There are two reasons you may be getting this error:

 * `pkg-config` could not find a `libprecice.pc` file (keep reading)
-* you are including the file as `SolverInterface.hpp` and not as `precice/SolverInterface.hpp`
+* you are including the file as `Participant.hpp` and not as `precice/Participant.hpp`

 ### `preciceC.h` cannot be found

 If you are using the C bindings, please note that they are now installed in `[prefix]/include/precice/`, alongside the C++ headers.
-If your code includes e.g. `precice/bindings/c/SolverInterfaceC.h`, please update this to `precice/SolverInterfaceC.h`.
+If your code includes e.g. `precice/bindings/c/ParticipantC.h`, please update this to `precice/preciceC.h`.

 ### libprecice cannot be found (during building)